 In a blues and blues rock context, a whole range of guitarists have used and continue to use humbucker pickups.
 This includes players like B.B.
 King, Gary Moore, Billy Gibbons and Peter Green – amongst countless others.

-After single coil and humbucker pickups, P90 pickups (also referred to as P-90 pickups) are arguably the third most common type of guitar pickup you are likely to encounter.
+After single coil and humbucker pickups, P90 pickups (also referred to as P-90 pickups) are arguably the third most common type of guitar pickups you are likely to encounter.

 In technical terms, P90s are single coil pickups.
 Yet despite this, their build and design is quite different to that of Fender style single coil pickups.
 In fact the design and placement of the magnets in P90 pickups is closer to that of a humbucker, rather than a single coil pickup.